-- The Google CSE searches against the Google Search Engine database.
-The CSE will have results only as current as what GoogleBot found during its last pass through each web site included in the search - and works best for blogs visible to everybody.
+- The Google CSE targets the Google Search Engine cache.
+The CSE will have results only as current as what GoogleBot found during its last pass through each web site included in the search - and works best for blogs visible to everybody, and properly publicised.

-A third alternative would be a Google Custom Search "Search Box" gadget, which you add directly from the "Add a gadget" wizard in Page Elements.
+A third alternative would be a Google Custom Search "Search Box" gadget, which you add using the "Add a gadget" wizard in the dashboard Layout wizard.
 Slightly less versatile than a Google Custom Search, the "Search Box" gadget combines blog searches and web searches, into a comprehensive and configurable multi tab search.